scottylogan/puppet-arduino/README.md

 ## Development

-Set `GITHUB_API_TOKEN` in your shell with a [Github oAuth Token](https://help.github.com/articles/creating-an-oauth-token-for-command-line-use) to raise your API rate limit.
-You can get some work done without it, but you're less likely to encounter errors like `Unable to find module 'boxen/puppet-boxen' on https://github.com`.

-Then write some code.
+Write code.
 Run `script/cibuild` to test it.
 Check the `script` directory for other useful tools.